Chapter 25 : Carry That Weight

 I walked away, frustrated and confused, and tired of going in circles with Sirius.
 Sometimes it came across that he cared about me; the memories of the summer riding around on his motorbike always made me smile.
 We shared similar senses of humour, and sometimes even enjoyed fighting with one another.
 I had thought for a little while that he was changing – that he was letting me through his wall he’d built up around him.
 But we weren’t really that close, as much as I wanted it; we still got in plenty of fights, after all.
 I didn’t know what to make of it.

 I was browsing a shelf in the library, which was becoming one of my most frequent haunts this year, when someone showed up by my side to grab the last copy of An Encyclopedia of Toadstools.
 It was Carol Whitby.
-I offered her a smile, but it probably looked more like a grimace.
+I offered her a friendly smile, but it probably looked more like a grimace.

 “Hi, Melanie,” she said brightly.
 “I never thought we’d need to remember all of these toadstools – Herbology has been such a challenge this week!”